Bsenzio/wamg/README.md

 This project was developed using NESmaker, a proprietary development tool.

 NESmaker itself is **not included** in this repository and remains subject to its own license.

+## 🎵 Audio Credits

+The music used in this project was composed by **Shiru**, a well-known contributor to the NES homebrew and chiptune community.

+Shiru has created numerous NES/Famicom-compatible audio tools and compositions, including widely used resources for FamiTracker-based development.
+His work has been instrumental in enabling high-quality audio production on authentic 8-bit hardware.

+Music is used with proper attribution and in accordance with the original distribution terms provided by the author.

 ### 📚 Citation